abarbanell/rpi-setup/README.md

 	$ cd rpi-setup
 	$ ./setup.sh

-You should execute this with a user havind ```sudo``` permissions and you will be asked for your password once.
+You should execute this with a user having ```sudo``` permissions and you will be asked for your password once.